 For segmenting reverse these games so children are asking you.

 Have fun with it, don’t make it a chore.
 Let us know if you would like more ideas or if you have an idea yourself!

 Helping children with maths can sometimes be daunting for parents, particularly as some of the ways in which they are taught can look different from the way parents learnt at school.
 In our Parent Information meetings at the beginning of the Autumn Term we hold workshops which explain these new methods to parents.
 In addition, when new content is taught we explain this with examples, pictures and diagrams in our weekly learning letters.
 Teachers are always happy to go through methods with parents – please ask if you are unsure of any of the methods that you see being taught at school.

 There are links at the bottom of this page to the school calculation policy and mental maths policy.
 You can also find the key areas taught in each area for each year group here.
 You can also read details of the national maths curriculum from the UK government website.

 For children to become proficient mathematicians, they need have a quick recall of number facts.
 You can help them do this by

-- Playing board games with them
+- Playing board games or card with them

 - Using Internet sites such as Maths Games to practice number facts